 In the event that an individual suffers an injury as the result of the negligence of any company or individual who may have left pits or other holes open contrary to the provisions of s.
 768.10, that company or individual shall be liable in damages to the injured person in an amount double the actual damages sustained, which may be recovered in any court of competent jurisdiction.

 Have you or a loved one been injured as the result of falling in a pit or hole on another’s property?
 If so, you may have a claim for damages.
-Determining whether someone is responsible for your injury, and identifying all the parties responsible for you injury, can sometimes be difficult and confusing.
+Determining whether someone is responsible for your injury, and identifying all the parties responsible for your injury, can sometimes be difficult and confusing.
 You need the assistance of an experienced and knowledgeable legal professional to help you.
-You need a law firm like Dan Newlin & Partners.
-Our firm has helped over 10,000 injured people with personal injury claims, and would be honored to assist you.
-Call us at (407) 888-8000.
+You need a law firm like Dan Newlin Injury Attorneys.
+Our firm has helped over 10,000 injured people with personal injury claims and would be honored to assist you.
+Call us at 800-257-1822.
 The call is free, don’t hesitate.
 Get the answers you deserve to all of the questions you may have concerning slip and fall personal injuries.
 Call today, call now.